WICG/turtledove/FLEDGE.md

     *   sellerSignals: Like auctionConfig.sellerSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?sellerSignals`.
     *   auctionSignals: Like auctionConfig.auctionSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?auctionSignals`.

 The `browserSignals` argument must be handled carefully to avoid tracking.
 It certainly cannot include anything like the full list of interest groups, which would be too identifiable as a tracking signal.
-The `renderUrl` and `renderSize` can be included since they have already passed a k-anonymity check.
+The `renderUrl` can be included since it has passed a k-anonymity check.
+Because `renderSize` will not be included in the k-anonymity check initially, it is not included in the browser signals.
 The browser may limit the precision of the bid and desirability values by stochastically rounding them so that they fit into a floating point number with an 8 bit mantissa and 8 bit exponent to avoid these numbers exfiltrating information from the interest group's `userBiddingSignals`.
 On the upside, this set of signals can be expanded to include useful additional summary data about the wider range of bids that participated in the auction, e.g. the number of bids.
 Additionally, the `dataVersion` will only be present if the `Data-Version` header was provided in the response headers from the Trusted Scoring server.

 The `reportResult()` function's reporting happens by directly calling network APIs in the short-term, but will eventually go through the Private Aggregation API once it has been developed.
 The output of this function is not used for reporting, but rather as an input to the buyer's reporting function.